 Most racing organizations require at least the most basic of safety features, which includes the roll cage.
-Although originally designed to keep a driver safe in the event of a rollover or flip, they can also improve the handling of the vehicle by making the chassis more rigid, at least when properly worked into the chassis design.
+Although originally designed to keep a driver safe in the event of a roll-over or flip, they can also improve the handling of the vehicle by making the chassis more rigid, at least when properly worked into the chassis design.
+Most forms of motorsports require a roll cage in the rules for safety.

 For safety, the structure of the roll cage is designed with hollow tubing welded together at strong angles which won't give way to heavy impacts, except in some locations to reduce the effects on the driver and passengers.
 The thickness of the tubing and the tube redundancy depends on the racing series rules, or the builder's intentions.